ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR/blob/main/wide_vision_1.png)
 - In the register where there is activity, the address cell will turn red for the time specified in "signaling time".

-Apply multiplication factor, decimal place and off set to 16-bit values.
+- Apply multiplication factor, decimal place and off set to 16-bit values.

+Note: the minimum scan rate time in the wide vision function is 80ms

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR/blob/main/wide_vision_2.png)